 The model also contains a component comprising macroeconomic forecasts.
-Due to the significant share of unique credit exposures in the Group's portfolio, whose characteristics and structure indicate little connection between their risk and the macroeconomic environment, the historically observed impact of forecasts was not material to the valuation.
+Due to the significant share of unique credit exposures in the Bank's portfolio, whose characteristics and structure indicate little connection between their risk and the macroeconomic environment, the historically observed impact of forecasts was not material to the valuation.
 Accordingly, the sensitivity of the estimated loss to changes in macroeconomic forecasts is very limited.

-Because of the outbreak of the COVID-19 pandemic and the risk of deterioration in the quality of the Group's loan portfolio, a decision was made to make an expert adjustment to the PD parameter to reflect the sensitivity of individual sectors of the economy to the COVID-induced crisis.
+Considering the ongoing COVID-19 pandemic and the continuing risk of deterioration in the quality of the Bank's loan portfolio, the Bank continues to adjust the PD parameter to reflect the sensitivity of individual industries to the COVID-19-enduced crisis.
 The following three severity groups have been identified: